IDMNYU/CreativeCoding_SectionE_KatherineBennett_Fall2020/Final_Deliverables.md

 • ***How do you think you'll move forward with programming? will you keep doing it ?
 How does this relate to other classes you are either taking or wish to take?***

-# Letter to the Next Co-hort
+# Letter to the Next Cohort

 • Write a letter to the next class or create a 1-2 minute video (.mov, .mp4, etc), giving them advice on how to reach their learning goals and get value out of this course.
 Send me this document via Slack Direct message